Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

-\begin{mdframed}[backgroundcolor=gray!10, linewidth=0pt] \textbf{Example FraCO usage:} An agent is in state \( s \).
-It looks at all possible fractures in that state to form \( F_s \).
-For each FraCO \( z_i \in Z \), the agent estimates the probability \( P(\phi \in z_i) \) that each fracture \( \phi \in F_s\) belongs to \( z_i \).
-If any fractures have a probability above a threshold \( \theta \), then \( z_i \) becomes available as an option.
+\begin{mdframed}[backgroundcolor=gray!10, linewidth=0pt] \textbf{Example FraCO usage.} An agent in state \( s \) considers all possible fractures in that state, \( F_s \).
+For each fracture \( \phi \in F_s\), the agent then estimates the probability \( P(\phi \in z_i) \) that the fracture $\phi$ belongs to \( z_i \), for each FraCO \( z_i \in Z \).
+If a fracture has a probability above the threshold \( \theta \), then \( z_i \) becomes available as an option.